Raikia/seat-timerboard/README.md

 ### Defaults

 Set a default access role for new timers, or leave it blank to make them public by default.

+### Display

+Set the local time display format for the dashboard.
+EVE time remains in UTC, while local time can be shown in either `24-hour` or `AM/PM` format.

+### Auto Import

+Choose which corporations and alliances should be watched for friendly structure notifications.

+- Tracked corporations are selected from corporations already known to SeAT
+- Tracked alliances are stored as alliances, but imports resolve against their current member corporations
+- Only new notifications going forward are imported
+- Duplicate imports are ignored using a notification-derived fingerprint

 ### Tags